 As I polished off my plate, I wondered why Americans ever resort to canned cranberry sauce.
 It’s a travesty, especially considering that fresh cranberry sauce takes about five minutes to make.
 Five minutes!

-I decided to highlight cranberry sauce with these crostini.
+I decided to highlight cranberry sauce by serving it on crostini.
 Crusty whole grain bread, topped with tangy goat cheese and bold cranberry-orange sauce, makes for a stunning (and super simple) appetizer.
 Serve the crostini before Thanksgiving dinner or at any of your other holiday festivities this fall and winter.

 This recipe yields more cranberry sauce than you’ll likely need for the crostini.
 You can swirl leftover sauce into oatmeal or granola and yogurt for a filling breakfast.
 It would be a stellar addition to a grilled cheese sandwich made with whole grain bread and brie, too.

 You can use any type of bread that you’d like, of course, but I really love the nutty flavor of hearty, whole grain bread paired with sweet cranberry sauce and cheese.
 It’s more nutritious, too.
 For more information about the health benefits of whole grains, visit GrainsforYourBrain.org.